 Hannah Kristina outline specification was made in order to focus on these elements and also to streamline the cargo shift along the coast.

 As a result, the vessel is constructed with the following capabilities: Shore power for reduction of emission at sea but mainly in port., a battery pack in order to reduce the need for auxiliary power in port and also administer the various peak loads.
-The plan is to install LNG on the dual fuel main engine.
+LNG plant is inow nstalled and under commissioning.

 The combination with general cargo like containers, roll on roll off cargo, liquids of various configuration and pumping capacity of same, pumping of dry cargo and heavy lift capabilities have resulted in a vessel that limits the transportation of empty space to almost zero – vessel has always “Return cargo”.